 The domicile (residency) guidelines issued by the State Council of Higher Education for Virginia (SCHEV) provide that all dependents of active duty military personnel assigned to a permanent duty station in Virginia and who reside in Virginia shall be deemed to be domiciled in Virginia for the purpose of eligibility for in-state tuition.
 Due to frequent changes to military policies, please contact the Admissions & Advising Center for additional information.

 If you are a new student at PVCC this semester or are returning after an absence of at least one year and you have been classified as out-of-state for tuition purposes, you may request a review of the initial determination without submitting a full appeal.
 If you have already registered, be sure to submit the review request no later than one week before the tuition payment deadline.
 Please contact PVCC's Admissions & Advising Center (room M144 in Main Building) at 434.961.6581 to discuss your situation and documents required.
-You will be notified of a decision and if you desire to appeal your tuition status, you may do so until the day before the first official day of the term.
+You will be notified of a decision and if you desire to appeal your tuition status after the review, you may do so until the day before the first official day of the term.

 If requesting an appeal after being denied after the review process, in addition to the Application for Virginia In-State Tuition Rates you must also provide supporting documentation and a letter addressed to PVCC's Dean of Student Services, 501 College Drive, Charlottesville, VA 22902.
 You may mail it or deliver the letter in person to the Admissions & Advising Center (room M144 in PVCC's Main Building).
 Evaluation of the appeal will be completed by the first day of classes for each enrollment term.
-Retroactive domicile status cannot be granted.
+Retroactive domicile status cannot be granted per Virginia law.
 Written notification of the college decision will be mailed within fifteen (15) calendar days of receipt of the completed application.
 If you are denied in-state tuition status, you will be notified of the reasons and be given information on how to either file a request for reconsideration of the decision or how to appeal the decision further.

 What are domicile exceptions for Military, Dependents and Veterans?